 Develop and maintain strong relationships and channels of communication with Members of Congress, Executive Branch officials and their respective staff.

 Work closely with AHA policy and other departments to develop testimony, report language, appropriations requests, fact sheets, briefing memos, talking points, and other materials relevant to assigned issue areas.

 Provide relevant verbal and written updates and briefings to AHA leadership and volunteers.

 Develop strong relationships with AHA staff in other departments and monitor and report on issues relevant to their work.

 Want to help get your resume to the top?
 Take a look at the experience we require:

-Minimum of five (5) years professional experience working in the public policy arena.
+Minimum of three (3) years of experience working in Government Affairs.

 Excellent written and oral communication skills and the ability to present effectively to small and large groups.